PatrickHuembeli/QML-Course-UPC-2019/README.md

 This file will help you set up the first neural network that classifies Ising configurations according to their phases, like in this [publication](https://arxiv.org/pdf/1605.01735.pdf).
 The data for this can be found on https://github.com/carrasqu/data_nature_phy_paper, which is the author's GitHub page.

+Don't forget to activate the GPUs/TPUs (Go to Edit and then notebook settings) when using keras or pytorch.
+Beware: TPUs work only with tensorflow and keras.

 # Homework
 - First you need to set up your programming environment.
 If you have a Linux or Mac computer then we recommend installing [Conda](https://www.anaconda.com/download/#macos) and install all the packages with it.
 Google will help you out.
 In the end you will need especially [pytorch](https://pytorch.org/).